DaveAtGit/Csharp-Extensions/README.md

 Csharp-Extensions
 =================

-A library of extension-methods an constructs I have to use more often.<br>
+A library of extension-methods and constructs I have to use more often.<br>
 Feel free to use and maybe suggest improvements, additions or similar.

 ----------------------